-- Be purposeful in trying to introduce yourself to your children's parents. - Have an open door policy that welcomes parents into the classroom. - If you have an on-going or a serious issue with a child, don't wait to communicate with and involve the parents!
-(See "Talking to Parents" on page 17) - Return their calls and e-mails promptly. - Inform them in advance of special events.
+- Be purposeful in trying to introduce yourself to the children's parents. - Wear your name badge so that they can call you by name. - Have an open door policy that welcomes parents into the classroom to help their child adjust. - If you have an on-going or a serious issue with a child, don't wait to communicate with and involve the parents!
+(See "Speaking with Parents" on page 18) - If a child is having a separation issue, kindly explain to the parent that it is best if they do not linger in the classroom.